bjornharrtell/corewms/README.md

 A WMS implementation in .NET Core 6 using SkiaSharp as the rendering engine.

-Supports PostgreSQL and FlatGeobuf as data sources and SLD 1.0 as styling language.
+Supports PostgreSQL and FlatGeobuf as data sources and [SLD 1.0](https://www.ogc.org/standards/sld) as styling language.

+Subproject folders [WebApp](WebApp) and [Function](Function) are intended to be starting points for hosting a CoreWms instance with ASP.NET Core and Azure Function respectively, but can essentially be used as is.

 Open source under the [BSD 2-Clause License](https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)).